krishnamhn009/MatrixTestResult/README.md

 create an Excel file in .NET using OpenXML
 You need to add reference to the following libraries:
 #
-1.DocumentFormat.OpenXml
-2.WindowsBase
-Install package
+#DocumentFormat.OpenXml
+#WindowsBase
-Install-Package DocumentFormat.OpenXml -Version 2.8.1
+#Install-Package DocumentFormat.OpenXml -Version 2.8.1